 Also checkout the quickstart guides in the menu on the left!
 If you are planning on installing room-assistant on multiple hosts Ansible will automate the process for you.

-Please make sure you have either NodeJS 10.x or NodeJS 12.x installed.
+Please make sure you have either NodeJS 16.x, 14.x or 12.x installed.
 The version provided by Raspbian by default is outdated.
-Installation guides for NodeJS can be found here.
+Installation guides for NodeJS can be found hereopen in new window.
 For Pi Zero devices you will need to use a different installation process.

-room-assistant instances discover each other in the local network using mDNS.
+room-assistant instances use some native dependencies for discovering each other in the local network using mDNS and providing health checks for systemd.
 You will require two additional system packages to get this working:

 Note that some of the integrations may also require system packages to be installed, please look at the documentation of the integrations you want to use for this information.